History and heritage

 After the Second World War, a number of newer subjects including power systems, high voltage engineering and electronic engineering entered the curriculum.

-In June 1948, the world's first stored-program computer, the Manchester Small-Scale Experimental Machine (SSEM), nicknamed Baby, was designed and built by Frederic C. Williams and Tom Kilburn in the School.
+In June 1948, the world's first stored-program computer, the Manchester Small-Scale Experimental Machine (SSEM), nicknamed Baby, was designed and built by Frederic C. Williams and Tom Kilburn in the Department.

 Our history in pictures